I Am Not A Fan

 There’s an instant spark between Ears With Feet that is hard to ignore.
 One of the most significant in my own life unfolded like this:

 I was at a party I didn’t plan on attending, but life had led me there.
 The group I was with went to find our 1 A.M. kababs.
 The conversation turned to how one person thought that not liking Pink, the singer, was a dumpable offence.
-It was at that moment our footpath congregation was split in two by passing pedestrians and I was alone with a guy who I’d only spoken with briefly.
+It was at that moment our footpath congregation was split in two by passing pedestrians and I was alone with a person who I’d only spoken with briefly.

-He said, “The only person I’d dump someone over is if I found out what they thought about Tori Amos.”
+They said, “The only person I’d dump someone over is if I found out what they thought about Tori Amos.”

 “Oh my god,” I said.
 “I have a Tori Amos Lyric tattooed on my body in her hand writing.”